guidurbano/write_yourself_a_git/README.md

 ### 5. Checkout

 A very simple checkout method implemented to instantiates a commit in the worktree.
-It instantiate a tree in a directory ONLY if the directory is empty (that's ebcause git has several safeguards to avoid deleting data).
+It instantiates a tree in a directory ONLY if the directory is empty (that's because git has several safeguards to avoid deleting data).

 ```bash
 guit checkout d0abf88de4d39d2dbf9e6a586f921e405bb1f645 test
 ```

 ### 6. Show references

 References are text files, in the `.git/refs` which holds  SHA-1 identifier of an object, or a reference to another reference, ultimately to a SHA-1.